 B.A., University of Minnesota

-Assistant Professor, American Art
+Associate Professor, American Art

 Prior to teaching at the University of Virginia, Ms. Higginbotham completed fellowships at the Center for Advanced Study in the Visual Arts (CASVA) and the Smithsonian American Art Museum.
 She also participated in exhibition projects in both New York and Washington D.C., including Only Skin Deep: Changing Visions of the American Self, Carrie Mae Weems: The Hampton Project, and The Art of Romare Bearden.